GCSE Grade Boundaries 2024: The New Grading System Explained

 2023 was the second exam sitting following the Covid-19 pandemic.

-Although learners taking their exams in 2023 did not suffer school closures during their GCSE years, it was recognised that they had suffered significant disruption to their studies leading up to their GCSEs.
-Therefore, steps were taken to ensure fairness to these learners.
+Although learners sitting exams in 2023 did not suffer school closures during their GCSE years, they did suffer significant disruption to their studies leading up to their GCSEs.
+Therefore, the government took steps to ensure fairness to these learners.

 Firstly, maths students were provided with a formula sheet during the exams.
 Secondly, grade boundaries were set similarly to when the grading system first changed.
 This means that examiners looked at the grades achieved in pre-pandemic years by cohorts of students, along with the prior attainment data of those cohorts.
 They aimed to decide upon grade boundaries which meant that students with similar prior attainment data would achieve the same grade pre- and post-pandemic.